omairrais/pure_javascript_module/README.md

 # News Article Widget Written in Pure Javascript Modules
-a simple widget written in pure modular javascript, no jquery no other library or framework or templating engine
+A simple widget written in pure modular javascript, no jquery no other library or framework or templating engine

 # Requirements: